academic-resources/odin/pattern_matching.md

   first_language = nil
 end** puts first_language** # => italian
 ```
 ** With pattern matching we do need to consider the case if there is no match, without the else clause we'd get the no matching pattern error.
 But that is exactly what the else clause is for in the case statement.
 We get a couple of benefits from doing it this way.
 Firstly we can bind the first_language value to a variable right there in the pattern.
 Secondly, and I acknowledge this is somewhat subjective, but I find it beneficial in the case statement to see exactly what kind of data structure I'm trying to match against.
 This can be useful when getting to grips with code where the data may come from a third party api.
 And remember, this is still a very simplistic example, in the real world data can be nested several levels deep which can lead to a horrible tangle of spaghetti code when trying to make sure you can locate a value several levels deep.
 What if you had to dive 6 levels, but grab a value or two along the way from a couple of the higher levels.
-No problem with pattern matching.**
+No problem with pattern matching :**

 ---